giantswarm/releases/announcements/2021/week17.md

 For a comprehensive and always-updated view of all new features and changes for apps, workload clusters, UI, and documentation, please check out [changes and releases](https://docs.giantswarm.io/changes/).
 Below are the highlights.

+## General

+Upstream recently announced another change to the end of life (EOL) date of Kubernetes 1.18.
+The last patch for v1.18 will be published May 12th 2021.
+Our interfaces have been updated to reflect that.

 ## Managed apps

 [EFK v0.5.1](https://docs.giantswarm.io/changes/managed-apps/efk-stack-app/v0.5.1/) upgrades to Open Distro for Elasticsearch v1.13.2.